andrewyuantw/werewolf/README.md

 > ngrok http 3000

 If successful, you should see a XXXXX.ngrok.io link pointing to http://localhost:3000 under "Forwarding".
 Supply this link to your friends and they will be able to join the game!

+### Future Plans

+* Host the website online with a custom domain once adequate testing has been conducted
+* Add game modes to support up to 12 players (currently only 9 people can play)
+* Develop more playable character roles
+* Allow players to dynamically configure what roles they want to include in the game before starting
+* Implement different game rooms so multiple games can take place simultaneously